altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former French engineer.
- - Self-taught programmer passionate about the open source way to craft software
- - I'm interested in automation, package manager and building tools.
+ - I'm interested in building high-performances scientific & technical softwares

 ## 👨‍🔬 Science